 - 4 Cups Water

 - 5 Dry Shiitake Mushrooms

-- 5 Dry Anchovies (if they are smaller then put few more)
+- 5 Dry Anchovies if they are smaller, then add few more

 - 5 Dry Shrimps